microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0/Update-MgDomain.md

 ```

 ### -FederationConfiguration
-Domain settings configured by customer when federated with Azure AD.
+Domain settings configured by a customer when federated with Azure AD.
 Supports $expand.
 To construct, please use Get-Help -Online and see NOTES section for FEDERATIONCONFIGURATION properties and create a hash table.